Tillamook Coast Life Blog

 The Three Graces can also be experienced by simply free diving as the tidal pool area is large enough to be seen both in and out of the water.
 Take caution regarding rip currents, waves and generally strong tidal movement along this area as it’s directly within the channel between Tillamook Bay and the Pacific Ocean.

 Pyramid Rock, Three Arch Rocks and Cape Lookout: Diving at these locations is only allowed at certain points throughout the year as they are within a natural reserve so be sure to check timing and availability.
-Known for the large amount of Rock Scallops along with a teeming variety of local sea life these sites are only accessible through a private charter boat, or a boat from an area Diving group.
+Known for a large amount of Rock Scallops along with a teeming variety of local sea life these sites are only accessible through a private charter boat, or a boat from an area Diving group.
 Depth can vary greatly but expect anywhere from 15’ up to 65’ or more, and the variety of life to be seen can be comparable to the best dive locations in the world.
 Visibility can be as good as 20 feet and expect to be blown away by the sheer amount of life living on these offshore rocks.
 Black sea bass, Lingcod, Starfish, Anemones, Urchins and rock scallops are just a small amount of the variety one can see offshore along the Tillamook Coast.
 For more diving information or private charter information, call Garibaldi Charters.

 Upper River Areas: Another option, though certainly not as technical, but much more accessible throughout the year are the Tillamook Coast’s nine rivers!
 River diving isn’t nearly as biodiverse as the area’s salt watery options, but they offer a different and enjoyable experience all their own.
 Bring your dive knife and a loot bag and be ready to find lots of fishing tackle local anglers have abandoned on submerged logs and rock crags.
 Salmon, Trout, Crawdads and Periwinkles are a few of the local river residents you may encounter.
 Though not very deep there are spots that can reach up to 20 feet deep and visibility is usually pretty good provided there hasn’t been a recent rain to wash mountain sediment through the rivers.
 Access can be tricky but there are other places that you can easily drive right up to.
 The rivers can be accessed at most county boat launch sites, but be wary of the current, as it can be strong all year round.
 The Wilson, Kilchis and Trask Rivers are all good locations to test your gear, keep your skills fresh, and check out some surprising river creatures that call the Tillamook Coast their home!